zakagan/WordFormable/README.md

 ### Computational Complexity:

-Let there be N words in the textfile, each word with average length M. This solution needs to sort all N words using quick sort, so its complexity is O(NMlog(M)).
+Let there be N words in the textfile, each word with average length M. This solution needs to sort all N words using quick sort, with exhibits complexity O(M*log(M)).
+However, the computational cost of sorting each string is often overshadowed by the cost of searching for collections of duplicate characters within the sorted base string.

+This algorithm uses strstr to acomplish this searching, which has complexity O(K+M) using GCC, where K is the length of the base string.
+Thus the time complexity of the main loop is O(N*(K+M)*M*Log(M)).

+In general, M tends to not vary too widely across text files.
+K however can be very long, in in that case will be the largest contributing factor to this solution's time complexity.

 More On WordPercentTable
 -------